microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 [The Windows Community Toolkit](https://docs.microsoft.com/en-us/windows/communitytoolkit/) is an open-source project, maintained by Microsoft and driven by the community, which includes many custom controls, helpers and service to speed up the development of Windows applications.
 Starting from version 5.0, the toolkit includes 4 packages to enable XAML Island:

 - One called **XamlHost**.
-It's a generic control that can host any UWP control, either custom or native.
+It's a generic control that can host any UWP control, either custom or built-in inside the platform.
 It comes in two variants: [Microsoft.Toolkit.Wpf.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.XamlHost/) for WPF and [Microsoft.Toolkit.Forms.UI.XamlHost](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.XamlHost/) for Windows Forms.
 - One called **Controls**, which includes wrappers for 1st party controls like Map or InkCanvas.
 Thanks to these controls, you'll be able to leverage them like if they're native WPF or Windows Forms control, including direct access to the exposed properties and binding support.
 Also in this case, it comes into two variants: [Microsoft.Toolkit.Wpf.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Wpf.UI.Controls/) for WPF and [Microsoft.Toolkit.Forms.UI.Controls](https://www.nuget.org/packages/Microsoft.Toolkit.Forms.UI.Controls/) for Windows Forms.

 #### .NET Core 3